 I also Canadianize and Americanize articles: spelling, vocabulary, units of measurement, statistics, and cultural references.

 I have been one of the test setters for Editors Canada’s certification exams and have also helped create the study guide for them.
+I have also been a judge for Editors Canada’s Tom Fairley Award for editorial excellence.

 I am the 2018 recipient of Editors Canada’s Karen Virag Award.